modelab/grasshopper-primer/en/1-foundations/1-2/1_grasshopper-object-types.md

 ![IMAGE](images/1-2-1/1-2-1_003-components.png)

 >1.
-The multiplication component is an operator that calculates the product of twonumbers.
+The multiplication component is an operator that calculates the product of two numbers.
 2. The Divide component operates on geometry, dividing a curve into equal segments.
 3. The Circle CNR component constructs a circle geometry from input data; a center point, normal vector, and radius.